suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

    the content key encryption algorithm, and the key length).

-The following fields require an explaination:
+The following fields in {{cddl-context-info}} require an explantation:

 - The identity fields in the PartyInfoSender and the PartyInfoRecipient structures contain the COSE_Key Thumbprint of the public keys of the sender and the recipient,